-- Bitcoin is not a system that doesn't rely on trust it eliminates certain trust intermediaries but you have to trust Bitcoin whatever that means and in general what block chains do is they can change the nature of trust. - Block chains shifts trust in people and institutions to stress on technology. - it's interesting question to ask would you rather trust a human legal system or the details of some computer code that you actually probably not have the expertise to audit. - Trusting technology's harder than trusting people block chain doesn't necessarily reduce the cost of trust it shifts it around.
+- Bitcoin is not a system that doesn't rely on trust it eliminates certain trust intermediaries but you have to trust Bitcoin whatever that means and in general what block chains do is they can change the nature of trust. - Block chains shifts trust in people and institutions to stress on technology. - Would you rather trust a human legal system or the details of some computer code that you probably do not have the expertise to audit. - Trusting technology's harder than trusting people block chain doesn't necessarily reduce the cost of trust it shifts it around.